What are the rights of a local elected employee who continues to work?

 The local elected employee must justify to his community, by any means, that he has suffered a reduction in his income as a result of the exercise of his right to training.

-The duration of the training leave shall be 18 days for the duration of the term of office, regardless of the number of terms held by the elected official.
+The maximum duration of the training leave is 18 days for the duration of the term, regardless of the number of terms held by the elected official.

 The leave shall be renewable in the event of re-election.